firebase/quickstart-cpp/invites/testapp/readme.md

     your project" steps from the
     [Try App Invites on iOS](https://developers.google.com/app-invites/ios/guides/start)
     doc to configure the project.
-    -  Use "com.google.ios.invites.testapp" as the App ID while you're testing, and a random App Store ID such as 12345678.
+    - Use "com.google.ios.invites.testapp" as the iOS Bundle ID (App ID) while you're testing, and a random App Store ID such as 12345678.
+    - Make sure you set up a URL type to handle the callback.
+In your project's Info tab, under the URL Types section, find the URL Schemes box containing YOUR\_REVERSED\_CLIENT\_ID.
+Replace this with the value of the REVERSED\_CLIENT\_ID string in GoogleService-Info.plist.
+- You will need to install the pods and open the .xcworkspace project to continue building the testapp in Xcode:
+    > pod install
+    > open testapp.xcworkspace
   - Add the following frameworks from the Firebase C++ SDK to the project:
     - frameworks/ios/universal/firebase.framework
     - frameworks/ios/universal/firebase_invites.framework